WHAT: Low income people and people of color are key to building a national movement of racial and urban justice, human rights and democracy.

-HOW: We invest in organizations that fight efforts to weaken and end protections.
+HOW: We invest in organizations that fight efforts to weaken and end government protections.

 - Fund proactively.
-Food stamps (SNAP) are the primary bulwark against hunger in the United States, and provide necessary supplements that help families stay housed.
+Food stamps (SNAP) are the primary bulwark against hunger in the United States.
+They provide necessary supplements that help families stay housed because they do not need to choose between rent and food.
 SNAP serves millions of people across the country and promotes long-term health and well-being, especially in children.
-Our grant to the Center on Budget and Policy Priorities helps educate communities and policymakers around the country in anticipation of proposed harmful cuts to this program.
+Our grant to the Center on Budget and Policy Priorities helped convince policymakers around the country to prevent proposed harmful cuts to this program.

 WHAT: A centralized campaign—The 8th Amendment Project—works to abolish the death penalty.